A Place for Mom

 Short-term assisted living costs and services

-Short-term assisted living services typically provide assistance with activities of daily living such as bathing or eating.
+Short-term assisted living services typically provide assistance with activities of daily living such as bathing or dressing.
 Assisted living communities might also offer some of the following additional benefits during short-term stays:

 • Help with personal care and grooming